two-torial/two-torial/docs/games/konami/iidx/16_empress/setup.md

     !!! warning "This setting affects timing offset in the song."

-    - `TYPE B`: Lower latency
+    - `TYPE A`: No frame offset - Intended for CRT displays
-    - `TYPE A`: If your monitor has high latency
+    - `TYPE B`: +1 frame offset - Intended for LCD displays

     We recommend starting with `TYPE B` and changing this later if you encounter any issues.